-A tape player that is not cleaned regularly is subject to reduced sound quality, ruined cassettes, or a damaged mechanism.
+A tape player that is not cleaned regularly is subject to reduced sound quality, ruining the cassette or damaging the mechanism.
 Tape cassettes that are not properly stored in their plastic cases away from contaminants, direct sunlight, and extreme heat may not operate properly and could cause premature failure of the tape player.

-Your tape player should be cleaned after 50 hours of use.
-If you notice a reduction in sound quality, try a known good cassette to see if the tape or the tape player is at fault.
-If this other cassette has no improvement in sound quality, clean the tape player.
-Cleaning may be done with a scrubbing action, non-abrasive cleaning cassette.
-This system uses a cleaning cassette with pads which scrub the tape head as the hubs of the cleaner cassette turn.
-A scrubbing action cleaning cassette is available through your Chevrolet dealership.
+Your tape player should be cleaned with every 50 hours of use to provide optimum performance.
+Your radio may display Cln to indicate that you have used your tape player for 50 hours without resetting the tape clean timer.
+If you notice a reduction in sound quality, regardless of when the tape player was last cleaned, try playing a different cassette to see if the tape or the tape player is at fault.
+If the second cassette results in no improvement in sound quality, try cleaning the tape player.

+Proper tape player cleaning should be done with a scrubbing action, non-abrasive cleaner cassette.
+This is a wet-type cleaning system that uses a cleaning cassette with pads that scrub the tape head as the hubs of the cleaner cassette turn.
+To properly clean your tape player, follow the instructions with the cleaning cassette.
+If you use this type of cleaner, the radio may display an error and eject the cartridge.
+This is normal and is the result of an added feature in the tape player that detects broken tapes.
+If an error occurs, you will need to insert the cleaning cassette at least three times to thoroughly clean the tape player.

-You may also choose a non-scrubbing action, wet-type cleaner which uses a cassette with a fabric belt to clean the tape head.
-It may not clean as thoroughly as the scrubbing type cleaner.
+You may prefer to use a non-scrubbing action, wet-type cleaner.
+This type of cleaner uses a fabric belt to clean the tape head.
+This type of cleaner cassette will not cause an error, but it may not clean the tape player as thoroughly as the scrubbing-type cleaner.